MicrosoftDocs/Viva/Viva/goals/understanding-views.md

 5. As an OKR owner, to make edits to an OKR or an initiative inline, select the edit icon next to the title, owner, type, and time period information in the list.

-6. Select the more options (`...`) icon on the list-view row to perform additional actions like close, postpone, edit alignment and more on an OKR or a initiative.
+6. Select the more options (`...`) icon on the list-view row to perform additional actions like close, postpone, edit alignment and more on an OKR or an initiative.

 ## Quick view